beanstalkd/beaneater/README.md

 print job.stats.state # => 'delayed'
 ```

-You can also 'delete' jobs that are completed:
+You can also 'delete' jobs that are finished:

 ```ruby
 job = @beanstalk.tubes.reserve